Local Lyapunov analysis via micro-ensembles: finite-time Lyapunov exponent estimation and KNN-based predictive comparison in complex-valued BAM neural networks: Numerical Simulation

 \section{Numerical Simulation}

-To demonstrate the effectiveness of the synchronization criterion established in Theorem \ref{GMLSy} and the machine learning validation framework of Theorem \ref{GMLSy}, a numerical example of the FOCVBAMNNs is presented.\\ \textbf{\textsl{Example:}} Given the following FCVBAMNNs as the drive system:
+To demonstrate the effectiveness of the synchronization criterion established in Theorem \ref{GMLSy} and the machine learning validation framework of Theorem \ref{GMLSy}, a numerical example of the FOCVBAMNNs is presented.\\ To ensure numerical transparency, reproducibility, and practical relevance, this section presents the numerical diagnostic workflow used to assess local instability and short-horizon predictability in complex-valued fractional-order BAM neural networks.
+The workflow integrates micro-ensemble-based FTLE estimation with kNN prediction-error analysis, forming a coherent finite-data diagnostic framework.
+All simulation results and figures presented in this paper are generated using codes developed by the authors based on the proposed model and methodology.\\ \textbf{\textsl{Example:}} Given the following FCVBAMNNs as the drive system:

 Where $\alpha =0.9$, $\tau=0.1$, represent the time varying delay, the activation function are consider as $f_{j}(y_{j}(t))=0.8\tanh(z)$, $g_{i}(x_{i}(t))=0.9\tanh(z)$, for $i=j=1,2$.
 As a result, the drive system \eqref{FLLE21} is simulated with the initial conditions $x(0) = [0.1+0.05i,\; 0.2-0.1i]^{T}$ and $y(0) = [-0.1+0.02i,\; 0.1-0.05i]^{T}$.
 The resulting response system is: